 The Federation remains the single best way to protect your interests.
 Benefits include:

 All police officers have the option to opt out of the pension scheme at any time, but it remains a good scheme and we strongly advise anyone to seek independent financial advice before doing so.
-Previous FAQs on the CARE Scheme (published 27 March 2015) state the many benefits of remaining in the pension scheme.

 16. Where can I go to get more information?